-quick find clear
+plant quick find clear

-From 3 to 20 feet
+3 to 8 feet

 Andropogon glomeratus is an easy-to-grow species from North America that features fantastic copper fall color.
 It tolerates a range of soil types, from wet to dry.
 This fast spreader can be too aggressive for small gardens.
 Broomsedge bluestem grows 4 feet tall and 2 feet wide.
 Zones 5-8